thexmanxyz/Floating-ToTop-Button/README.md

 $("body").toTopButton({arrowType: 'circle', opacity: 10, size: 6});
 ```

+## Features

+* customization of icons with 10 different arrow types
+* additional icon images can be easily added and used (SVG)
+* button styling with opacity, shape, margin, border, icon and background color
+* a huge selection of default color palettes
+* different button sizes and screen positions
+* different shadows for both icon and button
+* custom CSS classes can be attached on the button and the icon
+* support for the easy extensiblity of predefined default options
+* customization of the default scroll and fade animation
+* behavior control options like auto/mobile hide, fade-in and fade-out speed
+* attach additional click selectors on external DOM elements

 ## CSS Customization
 For most of the plugins basic CSS styling options there exists a way to create your own selector and simply pass it as a new identifier to the plugin so that it will be used during the plugin initialization.
 This sounds a bit abstract so the following examples should help to understand the attachment of CSS customizations.